HackerHansen/AmongUs-Cosmetics-Unlocker/README.md

 4.)
 Start "Cosmetics Unlocker.CETRAINER" and press the big "I n j e c c" button.

 5.)
-You now have access to all hats, skins, and pets!
+You now have access to all pets, hats, skins, visors, and name plates!

 ##### Note: If you can afford to actually buy cosmetics, I encourage doing that to support the devs who work hard on this game :)